iotaledger/hive.go/refseri/README.md

 * `encoding.BinaryUnmarshaler` and `encoding.BinaryMarshaler` interfaces are supported and used if available;
     * serialized bytes are serialized as a regular byte slice;
     * during deserialization byte slice is read and passed to unmarshaler;

 * for custom collection types (e.g. `orderedmap.OrderedMap`), a special `BinarySerializer` and `BinaryDeserializer` is used.
-Custom collection type needs to implement those interfaces internally;
+Custom collection types need to implement those interfaces internally;

 ## Available struct tags